Large time behavior for the 3D Navier-Stokes with Navier boundary conditions: Comments and conclusions

 \item The decay to steady state for domains which are solids of revolution does not involve the differential geometry of the boundary explicitly, as it relies on the energy identity \eqref{EnInSu} for the decay, but it still uses the symmetric Poincar\'{e} inequality Proposition~\ref{SymmetricPoincare}.
 Furthermore, we make essential use of the geometry of the domain to characterize the vector fields in $\Ker(S)$. \end{itemize}

 From the discussion above we conclude that the geometric identity expressed in Lemma~\ref{bdrytermNBC} is a key part of the present work.

 Much of our analysis is inspired by the two-dimensional work done by Clopeau {\it et al} in \cite{CMR}.
 Notably, the formulation of the Navier boundary conditions which makes explicit the influence of the geometry of the boundary is already present: see \cite[Lemma 2.1]{CMR}.
 Furthermore, their work depends on the construction of an appropriate Galerkin basis, which inspired the corresponding construction presented here.
+We note that, in \cite{FG2022DCDS}, an outline of the Galerkin approximation was obtained in the case $\alpha = 0$ and for three-dimensional Lipschitz domains.

 We conclude this section with a discussion of future lines of research and open problems.

 In a forthcoming paper, the authors study the two-dimensional problem, exploring existence of {\it strong} solutions and exponential decay in a higher norm.
 Our objective is to extend previous analysis by Kelliher in \cite{KNavier}, complementing the analysis done for domains with holes and adding the discussion on exponential decay.